My Story

 Dontate

-As a child I was never given guidance very much and I was off the rails from a very young age and in fact actively encouraged to be a naughty child by my peers and all the grown-ups around me.
+As a child I was never given very much guidance.
+I was off the rails from a very young age, and in fact actively encouraged to be a naughty child by my peers and all the grown-ups around me.
 I was only too happy to oblige with my bad behaviour as this was the way I received my attention.
-I carried this behaviour on through to my adult life hence I made some bad decisions, decisions that cost me my home my family and my friends, not to mention my dignity and pride.
+I carried this behaviour on through to my adult life hence mading some bad decisions, decisions that cost me my home, my family and my friends, not to mention my dignity and pride.